openactive/openactive-python/README.md

 The `course-instance` feed is the only standalone feed in this case, with the remaining four feeds being two pairs, namely the `session-series` super-event feed with the `scheduled-sessions` sub-event feed, and the `facility-uses` super-event feed with the `slots` sub-event feed.
 Note that it doesn't matter if the single feed starting URL provided to `get_partner_feed_url` is for a super-event feed or a sub-event feed, it will find whatever partner URL matches.

 Let's look at the paired `session-series` and `scheduled-sessions` feeds from the above dataset.
 As mentioned, a feed consists of a list of opportunity items split over a number of pages.
 Some items are in fact not live and are marked as deleted, and some items may supersede other items with more up-to-date values.
-To get all of the data for a given feed, we must visit each page one-by-one and retain only the most up-to-date live items, which is done automatically by the `get_opportunities` function.
-Note that the number of pages in a given feed is not known in advance, and so the time required to read all associated pages can vary greatly between one feed and another, from a few seconds to a few minutes.
+To get all of the data for a given feed, we must visit each page one-by-one and retain only the most up-to-date live items, which is done by the `get_opportunities` function.
+Note that the number of pages in a given feed is not known in advance, and so the time required to read all associated pages can vary greatly between one feed and another, from a number of seconds to a number of minutes.
 The `verbose` keyword may be particularly useful here to monitor progress.
 The feeds in this example should only take a few seconds each:

 ```
->>> opportunities_super = oa.get_opportunities('https://opendata.leisurecloud.live/api/feeds/ActiveLeeds-live-session-series')
+>>> superevent_opportunities = oa.get_opportunities('https://opendata.leisurecloud.live/api/feeds/ActiveLeeds-live-session-series')
->>> opportunities_sub = oa.get_opportunities('https://opendata.leisurecloud.live/api/feeds/ActiveLeeds-live-scheduled-sessions')
+>>> subevent_opportunities = oa.get_opportunities('https://opendata.leisurecloud.live/api/feeds/ActiveLeeds-live-scheduled-sessions')
 ```

 For the super-event data we have: